Excel Wildcard (Table of Contents)

 - Tilde (~)

-These three wildcard characters definitely have a different purpose from each other.
+These three wildcard characters have a different purposes from each other.

 1. Asterisk (*) – The Asterisk represents any number of characters in the text string.

-For Example, when you type Br*, it could mean Break, Broke, Broken.
-So * after Br could mean to select only words which start with Break it doesn’t matter what words or number of characters are thereafter Br.
+For Example, when you type Br*, it could mean Break, Broke, or Broken.
+So * after Br could mean to select only words which start with Break.
+It doesn’t matter what words or number of characters are thereafter Br.
 You can similarly start the search with Asterisk.

-For Example, *ing, it could mean Starting, Ending, Beginning.
-So * before ing could mean to select only words which end with ‘ing’ and it doesn’t matter what words or number of characters are there before ing.
+For Example, *ing it could mean Starting, Ending, or Beginning.
+So * before ing could mean to select only words that end with ‘ing’, and it doesn’t matter what words or the number of characters are there before ing.

 2. Question Mark (?) – The Question marks are used for a single character.

 For Example,?ove could mean Dove or Move.
-So here question mark represents a single character which is M or D.
+So here, the question mark represents a single character, M or D.

-3. Tilde (~) – We have already seen two wild characters Asterisk (*) and Question Mark (?).
-The third wildcard character which is Tilde (~) is used to identify the wildcard character.
-We have not come across many situations where we need to use tilde (~) but it’s good to know feature in excel.
+3. Tilde (~) – We have already seen two wild characters, Asterisk (*) and Question Mark (?).
+The third wildcard character, Tilde (~), is used to identify the wildcard character.
+We have not encountered many situations where we need to use tilde (~), but it’s good to know the feature in Excel.

 How to Use Wildcard Characters in Excel?